 The National Hospital of Neurology and Neurosurgery is the UK’s largest dedicated neurological hospital.
 ‘Queen Square’ is an internationally recognised centre of excellence.
 It is famous for the diagnosis and treatment of complex neurological disorders.
-Queen Square Private Consulting rooms works in partnership with the National Hospital for Neurology and Neurosurgery to provide high standards of care and expertise in neurological medicine.

 General diagnostic neurology.